flutter/website/get-started/codelab/index.md

 {% endprettify %}
 </li>

 <li markdown="1"> Update the build method for MyApp.
-Replace the
-    contents of the original method with the following highlighted code.
-    This removes the Scaffold and AppBar instances from MyApp.
+    Remove the Scaffold and AppBar instances from MyApp.
-    These are now managed by RandomWordsState and make it possible to navigate from one screen to another in the next step.
+    These will be managed by RandomWordsState, which makes it easier to change the name of the route in the app bar as the user navigates from one screen to another in the next step.

 Replace the original method with the highlighted build method below: